Admission requirementsPage address: http://www.mnsu.edu/admissions/firstyear/application/firstyearrequirements.html

 Applicants who are graduates of accredited high schools (or who hold a GED certificate) with no prior college work will be considered for admission to Minnesota State University, Mankato on the basis of high school courses (including Minnesota State University Preparation Standards), grades, class rank and college entrance examinations (ACT required).

-- If you do not meet the above admission requirements, your application will be reviewed for admission on the strength of your college preparation course work, grade point average, probability of success, academic progression as well as class rank and ACT test scores.
+If you do not meet the above admission requirements, your application will be reviewed on the basis of strength of college preparation course work, grade point average, probability of success, academic progression, class rank and ACT test scores.
 Supplemental information may also be requested before an admission decision is made.

 All students must submit an ACT score prior to enrollment.
 Minnesota State University, Mankato is not requiring the writing portion of the ACT.